 I bought a little Mel Bay how to book and dug in myself.
 With that and my Def Leppard tab book, and a bunch of LP records, I was off!
 My mom would not see me for hours.
 I was totally obsessed with the guitar.

-Although I thinked I got on his nerves since I was always brining in things like Ozzy Osbourne and Iron Maiden.
+Although I think I got on his nerves since I was always bringing in things like Ozzy Osbourne and Iron Maiden.

 Moving to Nashville sure did that.
 The "talent" level was off the hook!
 Everywhere I went, someone was "better" than me.
 This was humbling and inspiring!

 After several bands, LOTS of recording with different artists and FINALLY graduating Belmont University with my Music Business degree.Since that time I have been playing and teaching guitar to 100′s of students.

 I have always had a passion for efficiency and teaching, so teaching on the internet was a no-brainer AND it allows me to "meet" so many great players and students like YOU, all around the world!